Sokolova2077/E2E/README.md

 # E2E
 A training project for E2E
 ## About app:
-You upload image (captcha (not)) and choose one of two model you want to use by click on a button
+You upload image (captcha (not)) and choose one of two model you want to use by click on a button.

+So, what inside the app?

+- input button to upload the image
+- two button to activate a script with two models
+- text paragraph to display result
+- element to display uploaded image
 ## Data
-You can use any png image your soul want
+You can use any png image your soul want.

+Models trained on ImageNet
+ImageNet is an image database organized according to the WordNet hierarchy (currently only the nouns), in which each node of the hierarchy is depicted by hundreds and thousands of images.
+The project has been instrumental in advancing computer vision and deep learning research.
+The data is available for free to researchers for non-commercial use.
 ## Model
 This has 2 model: Keras and VGG16.
 ### VGG Architecture: